claucece/chalamet/README.md

 This command will execute client query benchmarks and Database generation benchmarks (for more details, see the `benches/bench.rs` file).

+---
-To run all benchmarks (note that this process is very slow, it takes around 30 minutes):
+To run all benchmarks  as reported in lines 1-10 of Table 2 of our paper (note that this process is very slow, it takes around 30 minutes):

 ```
   make bench-standard